Jeiwan/uniswapv3-book/content/docs/milestone_2/tick-bitmap-index.md

 And that's it!

-As you can see, `nextInitializedTickWithinOneWord` doesn't find the exact tick–it's scope of search is current or next tick's word.
-Indeed, we don't want to iterate over all the words since the we don't send boundaries on the bitmap index.
+As you can see, `nextInitializedTickWithinOneWord` doesn't find the exact tick if it's far away–it's scope of search is current or next tick's word.
+Indeed, we don't want to iterate over the infinite bitmap index.
-This function, however, plays well with `swap` function–soon, we'll see this.